gem5/website/_pages/documentation/learning_gem5/part2/part2_4_parameters.md

     EventWrapper<GoodbyeObject, &GoodbyeObject::processEvent> event;

-    /// The bytes processed per tick
+    /// The bytes processed per tick.
     float bandwidth;

-    /// The size of the buffer we are going to fill int bufferSize;
+    /// The size of the buffer we are going to fill. int bufferSize;

-    /// The buffer we are putting our message in char *buffer;
+    /// The buffer we are putting our message in. char *buffer;

     /// The message to put into the buffer.